How We See Things Anthony de Mello

 People Mistakenly Assume That Their Thinking Is Done by Their Head Anthony de Mello

 People mistakenly assume that their thinking is done by their head; it is actually done by the heart which first dictates the conclusion, then commands the head to provide the reasoning that will defend it.
-Credit: Anthony de Mello Source: AwarenessPosts where this quotation is embedded Debate Argument is meant to reveal the truth, not to … Continue reading People Mistakenly Assume That Their Thinking Is Done by Their Head Anthony de Mello
+Credit: Anthony de Mello Comment: This quote reminds us that reasoning often serves to defend conclusions already shaped by the … Continue reading People Mistakenly Assume That Their Thinking Is Done by Their Head Anthony de Mello

 Learn to Listen and to Tell the Truth Do we listen, to confirm what we already think or do we listen in order to reply?

-Do we listen, to confirm what we already think or do we listen in order to reply?
-Or do we listen to discover something new?
-Do we enter into a conversation with a willingness to learn rather than the intent to persuade others to accept our views?
-Are we willing to learn?
-Are we willing … Continue reading Learn to Listen and to Tell the Truth Do we listen, to confirm what we already think or do we listen in order to reply?
+The Mind Is a Fire to Be Kindled The Fourth Industrial Revolution Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Do we listen, to confirm what we already think or do we listen in order to reply?
+Or do … Continue reading Learn to Listen and to Tell the Truth Do we listen, to confirm what we already think or do we listen in order to reply?